 3. Cost of treatment goes down because in a private health care system costs are substantially inflated.
-Government healthcare system is more regulated, and the cost of treatment for various healthcare conditions is pre-defined and fixed.
+The government healthcare system is more regulated, and the cost of treatment for various healthcare conditions is pre-defined and fixed.
 It is overall a more effective model.
 There are no headaches or stress of dealing with private insurance companies.
-Same standard of service for everyone at a low cost.
+The same standard of service for everyone at a low cost.

 4. Removes the disparity, everyone has the same insurance plan, irrespective of his/her social or financial status.

 5. Companies do not have to worry about providing health insurance to their employees and can focus entirely on running their business.
 Universal healthcare for all also encourages entrepreneurship.
 This could reduce employer labor costs by about 10%.

 6. Health care costs are the number one reason for bankruptcy in America; this problem disappears.

 7. Eliminates the administrative costs for doctors as well as they have to deal with only one government agency rather than ten different insurance companies with varying policies and plans.

 8. It simplifies the whole system.
 It leads to higher economic productivity.